boxcartenant/Bible_Tagger/db_migration/README.md

-# How to Create Migraton Scripts
+# How to Create Migration Scripts

 ### Naming